ZifanSi/ubuntu-bug-analyzer/README.md

 - **User #4:** *"There are also some small bugs, such as the application list may freeze when closing the folder, and you need to close gnome-session (signal 10)."*
 - **User #5:** *"To be honest, if I still had Iso, I would have installed it back long ago."*

-These real-world frustrations show why a tool like Ubuntu Feature Tracker is needed.
+These real-world frustrations show why a tool like Ubuntu Bug Analyzer is needed.

 ## Features
 - **Compare features across Ubuntu versions** to see what changed